SAP-archive/lumira-extension-da-sample/README.md

 * Rename the project folder and test the modified code

 #### want more?
-* create an issue and we’ll bake them asap :)
+* create an issue and weâ€™ll bake them asap :)

 Resources
 -----------